Fish Burritos

 • Cod: A bit firmer but still mild, making it a great alternative.

-• Snapper or Mahi-Mahi: If you want something with a little more texture, these are excellent choices.
+• Snapper or Mahi-Mahi: These are excellent choices if you want something with a little more texture.

 Do I need fresh or frozen fish?